 We calculate a total of 21.91 J of fracture energy released as AE during the biaxial experiment on Lac du Bonnet granite under a confining pressure of 15 MPa, exhibiting an exponential trend [Fig. 6c].
-The release of fracture energy in the four stages of the biaxial experiment are 15%, 43%, 31% and 11% respectively.
+The release of fracture energy in the four sequential stages of the biaxial experiment are 15%, 43%, 31% and 11% respectively.
 Through the entirety of the experiment, tensile microcracking is the dominant mode of energy release, contributing to 93% of the total AE energy.
 However, the small number of microcracks generated in shear mode (2% of total microcracks), correspond to events of high energy, contributing to 7% of total energy released.
 Thus, the growth of shear fracture in Lac du Bonnet granite occurs through the cooperative coalescence of microcracks predominantly generated in tensile mode.
 Fracture energy is largely released by microcracking in tensile mode.
 Since tensile microcracking is the primary mode of deformation, they compete with the imposed confining pressure to form dilatant fracture zones.

 4.3.
 Effect of Confining Pressure

-To examine how the behavior of each of these materials changes as a function of confining pressure, we carry out identical experiments on Berea Sandstone and Lac du Bonnet Granite models.
+To examine how the behavior of each of these materials changes as a function of confining pressure, we carry out identical experiments on Berea Sandstone and Lac du Bonnet Granite models over a range of confining pressures.
 As we increase confining pressure from 0 MPa to 50 MPa on samples of Berea Sandstone, we observe an increase in peak strength of rock from 85.05 MPa to 238.82 MPa [Fig. 7a].
 As confining pressure increases, rock strength increases, providing greater resistance to the formation of a shear fracture during biaxial deformation experiments.
 This increased resistance to fracture formation with confining pressure results in an increase in shear microcracks and a decline in tensile microcracks [Fig. 7b].
 While the total number of microcracks created during biaxial deformation of sandstone does not vary significantly with confining pressure, microcracking in shear increases from 4% of total events at 0 MPa to 45% of total events at 50 MPa.
 The increase in shear microcracking and simultaneous decline in tensile microcracking indicates transition from dilatant fracture formation at low confining pressures to compactant fracture formation at high confining pressure.
 This observation is supported by the declining values of calculated Damage Index at σ/σfailure =1 with confining pressure [Fig. 7c].
 At low confining pressures (0-10 MPa), we calculate positive values of the Damage Index at peak strength of rock, indicating formation of a dilatant fracture zone.
 At higher confining pressures (15-50 MPa), we calculate negative values of the Damage Index at peak strength of rock, indicating formation of a fracture zone dominated by compaction and shear.
 Total fracture energy released as AE increases from 1.73 J at confining pressure of 0 MPa to 7.97 J at confining pressure of 50 MPa, with the contribution of shear microcracking increasing from 31% to 92% [Fig. 7d].
 The increase in fracture energy with confining pressure is due to increase in fraction of shear microcracking, which are associated with larger stress release during their formation.